Corey Seager Preview, Player Props: Rangers vs. Astros

-On Tuesday, Corey Seager (.333 on-base percentage in past 10 games, 72 points below season-long percentage) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Framber Valdez.
+On Wednesday, Corey Seager (.304 on-base percentage in past 10 games, 99 points below season-long percentage) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Justin Verlander.
 First pitch is at 8:05 PM ET.

-He hit two homers in his last game (going 3-for-5) in his most recent game against the Astros.
+In his last game he had a hitless showing (0-for-2) against the Astros.

 Corey Seager Game Info & Props vs. the Astros